-Laboratory Dewars have wide-mouthed openings and do not have lids or covers.
+Laboratory dewars have wide-mouthed openings and do not have lids or covers.
 Laboratories primarily use these small containers for temporary storage.

-Th remainder of this post focuses on Liquid Cylinder operations.
+The remainder of this post focuses on Liquid Cylinder operations.

 Know Your Gauges, Circuits and Valves

-Tell help you see the forest from the trees, take a look a the diagram below to become familiar with the important parts of your liquid cylinders.
+To help you see the forest from the trees, take a look a the diagram below to become familiar with the important parts of your liquid cylinders.

 The Pressure Gauge is probably the one you will look at first and refer to most frequently.
 This gauge indicates gas pressure inside the inner tank.